Centre for Contemporary Arts (CCA)

 • Questions relating to the independence referendum and the kinds of institutional aggregation that are emerging with the foregrounding of national sentiment

-The two films to be screened investigate Glasgow’s post-war urban re-development from the perspective of residents in the notorious peripheral housing schemes of Easterhouse and Drumchapel.
+The two short films to be screened investigate Glasgow’s post-war urban re-development from the perspective of residents in the notorious peripheral housing schemes of Easterhouse and Drumchapel.
 These films provide a concrete context for the Workers City critique of the Culture Year, producing and documenting articulate forms of working class antagonism to abstract master-planning, paternalistic state mediation, alienation and poverty:

 Whose Town is it Anyway?
 Easterhouse: People and Power, T Freeth, 1984, 30 mins.
 Shows a working class community after 25 years on the receiving end of Labour Party urban policy.
 The film includes interviews with local activists, a meeting in a pub, workers with ‘The Voice’ community newspaper, and a discussion with unemployed young people.
 It lucidly conveys their articulate sense of anger and their attempts to self-organise following the failure of the authorities to deal with the housing and social needs of their area.